-Call your local inspection office and ask them to inspect your home.
+Call your local housing inspection office and ask them to inspect your home.
 They order the landlord to make the repairs.
-If the repairs are not done by the deadline they give in the report, you can file a rent escrow case.
+If the repairs are not done by the housing inspector's deadline, you can file a rent escrow case.

 Send a letter to the landlord listing all the problems.
 Put a date on it and keep a copy.
 If repairs are not made in 14 days, you can file a rent escrow case.

-No –unless you have a court order that allows you to repair and “deduct.”
+No –unless you have a court order that allows you to “repair and deduct.”
 It is better to file a rent escrow case.
-If you need emergency repairs, like you have no heat or running water, call your landlord right away.
-If the landlord does not fix it you can file an Emergency Tenant Remedies Action (ETRA).
+If you need emergency repairs, like you have no heat or running water, call your landlord right away and ask for repairs.
+Tell your landlord you will ask the court for emergency relief if they don’t fix the problem.
+If the landlord does not fix these emergencies within 24 hours, you can file an Emergency Tenant Remedies Action (ETRA).
 See our fact sheet Emergency Repair Problems.

 Yes.
 But they have to follow rules.
 For example, they can’t tell you to leave right away.
-The landlord can give you a written notice asking you to leave at the end of the next month.
+If you pay rent monthly, the landlord can give you a written notice asking you to leave at the end of the next month.
 This means if the landlord gives you notice in June, you have until July 31st to move out.
+If you don’t pay rent because it’s a family situation or a domestic partnership, your landlord needs to give you 3 months’ notice.
 They don’t have to give you a reason.

 No. Generally, if your landlord is in foreclosure both you and the landlord need to keep following all the terms of the lease until the end of the redemption period.
 This is usually 6 months after the sheriff's sale.
 The foreclosing bank must give you written notice before you have to move out after the end of the redemption period.
 You may have other rights as a tenant in foreclosure, see our fact sheet When Your Landlord Loses the Building.